CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 8.4.Ti=Tax Matters Member

-8.4.sec={P1.Name.Full} shall act as tax matters member of the Company to represent the Company (at the Company’s expense) in connection with all examinations of the Company’s affairs by tax authorities and to expend Company funds for professional services and costs associated therewith.
+8.4.sec={TaxMM.Name.Full} shall act as tax matters member of the Company to represent the Company (at the Company’s expense) in connection with all examinations of the Company’s affairs by tax authorities and to expend Company funds for professional services and costs associated therewith.

 8.=[02/Bit/Sec_04]

-9.Ti=DISSOCIATION AND DISSOLUTION
+9.Ti=Dissociation and Dissolution

 9.1.Ti=Dissolution